-SUBSTANCE ABUSE TREATMENT
+SUBSTANCE ABUSE AND ADDICTION TREATMENT

-Substance abuse treatment may be necessary if you experience disorders in relation to using or abusing legal and illegal drugs and alcohol.
+Addiction treatment may be necessary if you experience disorders in relation to using or abusing legal and illegal drugs and alcohol.
 Addiction is a complicated illness that may require outside help to overcome.
 The professionals at Elevate Psychiatry offer support and solutions for overcoming addictions.

 ADDICTION AND DISORDERS

 There are two main types of disorders that may occur when dealing with addiction:

 - Co-Occurring: This type of disorder may present when a physical or mental condition accompanies the substance abuse.
 The combination disrupts daily life for the individual.

 - Spectrum: This type of disorder encompasses an entire group that may occur in varying degrees.
 These can include but are not limited to obsessive-compulsive disorders, anxiety, bipolar disorder, psychosis, attention-deficit hyperactivity disorder, and more.

 No individual’s experience with addiction and other disorders is exactly the same as another’s.
 There are a lot of factors that may contribute to substance abuse and disorders, which is why it is essential to seek help from qualified medical and mental health professionals.